Anna Abashidze: Biography

 Princess Anna was born in 1730 into one of the leading noble houses of Imereti, a kingdom in western Georgia.
 Her father was Prince Zaal Abashidze.
 Anna had two brothers, Ioane and Simon.
 The former served as a governor (mouravi) of Borchalo and a chief of royal guards (kechikchibashi) from 1769 to 1799 and saw action against the Persians at Krtsanisi in 1795.
 The latter was a keeper of the royal seal (mordali).

 Anna married Heraclius II as his second wife in 1745.
 Her predecessor was either Ketevan Orbeliani, whom Heraclius divorced, or, according to more recent research, Ketevan Pkheidze, who died of a severe illness in 1744.
 The marriage was arranged by Heraclius's maternal aunt, Princess Anuka, who was married to an Abashidze.
-The wedding was first pompously celebrated at Anuka's house in Kvishkheti and then at the court of Heraclius's father, Teimuraz II of Kartli, in Tbilisi.
-Anna died in Tbilisi at the age of 19 and was interred at the Cathedral of Living Pillar in Mtskheta.
+The wedding was first pompously celebrated at Anuka's house in Kvishkheti and then at the court of Heraclius's father, Teimuraz II, in Tbilisi.
+Anna died in Tbilisi at the age of 19 and was interred at the Svetitskhoveli Cathedral in Mtskheta.
 A year later, in 1750, Heraclius married his third and last wife, Darejan Dadiani.

+Children

 Heraclius and Anna had three children: